What is eye fatigue?

 Causes of eye fatigue:

-Eye strain can be caused by a variety of factors, many of which are related to modern lifestyles.
+Eye strain can be caused by a variety of factors, many of which are related to our modern lifestyle.
 Common causes include:

 Prolonged use of screens

-Prolonged use of computers, mobile phones and other digital devices is one of the main causes of eye fatigue.
+Prolonged use of computers, cell phones, and other digital devices is one of the main causes of eye fatigue.
 The blue light emitted by these screens can be particularly harmful to the eyes.

 Inadequate lighting

-Working or reading in low-light conditions or in overly bright light can cause eye strain.
-Proper lighting is crucial to reducing eye fatigue.
+Working or reading in dim or bright light can cause eye strain.
+Adequate lighting is crucial to reducing eye fatigue.

 Uncorrected vision problems